shavonneg/tp/docs/DeveloperGuide.md

 Previously, the `Storage` component was primarily designed to handle bookkeeper data and user preferences.
 However, with the growing requirements of our application, it becomes necessary to accommodate the storage of clients and orders.

-#### Implementation Details:

-To implement this feature, several modifications were made across different classes within the `Storage` package.
-The key changes include:

-1. New Classes: The introduction of `JsonAdaptedClient` and `JsonAdaptedOrder` classes to facilitate the conversion between JSON format and the corresponding model objects (`Client` and `Order`).

-2. Updated Interfaces: The `BookKeeperStorage` interface was extended to included methods for reading and writing orders.
-Similarly, the `Storage` interface, which serves as an umbrella for all storage-related functionalities, was update to incorporate these changes.

-3. Storage Manager: The `StorageManager` class, which orchestrates the storage operations, was modified to delegate the handling of client and order data to the appropriate storage classes.

-4. Unit Tests: Unit tests were added or updated to ensure the correctness and robustness of the new functionalities.

-#### Why it is implemented that way:

-With the implementation of storing clients and orders details, the `Storage` component of our application has been enhanced to better meet the evolving needs of our users.
-These changes not only improve the functionality of our application but also lay the groundwork for future enhancements and features.

-Future plans may involve further optimizing the storage mechanisms, exploring alternative storage formats, or integrating additional data validation checks to ensure data integrity.
-Overall, the recent enhancements to the `Storage` component mark a significant step forward in enhancing the robustness and flexibility of our application.

 --------------------------------------------------------------------------------------------------------------------

 ### Common classes